vespa-engine/documentation/en/use-case-shopping.md

     Vespa models data as documents, which are configured in schemas that defines how documents should be stored, indexed, ranked, and searched.
-    In Vespa you can have multiple documents types, which can be defined in `services.xml` how these should be distributed around the content clusters.
+    In Vespa, you can have multiple documents types, which can be defined in `services.xml` how these should be distributed around the content clusters.
     This application uses two document types that both are stored in the same content cluster: item and review.
 Search is done on items, but reviews